Jsyro/vc-auth-poc/README.md

 # vc-auth-poc

-This repo is an exercise to connect the vc-authn-oidc project (which has been updated in this repo to use 16.0.0).
+This repo is an exercise to connect the vc-authn-oidc project (which has been updated in this repo to use 16.0.0), with an existing project which enable Verifiable Credentials to be used as an Identity Provider to a OIDC platform, and using that to control authentication to a web application.

 This demo includes: